onzfonz/comp227/src/content/3/en/part3a.md

 ![terminal showing post data being sent](../../images/3/24.png)

-Notice that logging data even in the console can be dangerous since it can contain sensitive data and may violate local privacy law (e.g. GDPR in EU) or business-standard.
+Notice that logging data even in the console can be dangerous since it can contain sensitive data and may violate local privacy law (e.g. GDPR in EU) or business standards.
-In this exercise, you don't have to worry about privacy issues, but in practice, try not to log any sensitive data.
+In this exercise, you don't have to worry about privacy issues, but in practice, do not to log any sensitive data.

 This exercise can be quite challenging, even though the solution does not require a lot of code.